SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 scanbound *defaults*
     A list of seconds past the minute for averaging periods in a scan to align to.
 Defaults to None, not required.
-If you set this, you will want to ensure that there is a slightly larger amount of time in the scan boundaries than the integration time set for the slice.
+If you set this, you will want to ensure that there is a slightly larger amount of time in the scan boundaries than the averaging period set for the slice.
     For example, if you want to align integration times at the 3 second marks, you may want to have a set integration time of ~2.9s to ensure that the experiment will start on time.
     Typically 50ms difference will be enough.
 This is especially important for the last averaging